Tampa Brain Injury Attorney

 What distinguishes a brain injury as "traumatic" is the sudden and external impact that disrupts normal brain function.
 Unlike non-traumatic brain injuries, which may stem from internal factors such as strokes or diseases, traumatic injuries involve a clear event that initiates the damage.

-Types of Brain Injuries
+Common Types of Brain Injuries

-Some common categories of TBIs include:
+Common categories of TBIs include:

 - Contusions.
 A contusion is a bruise on the brain itself, which occurs when the brain strikes the inside of the skull.
 These injuries can cause bleeding and swelling in the affected area and may lead to more significant complications if not monitored closely.
 Symptoms can include headaches, difficulty concentrating, and coordination problems.

-- Diffuse axonal injuries (DAIs).
+- Diffuse Axonal Injuries (DAIs).
 This type of injury occurs when the brain is injured from rapid acceleration and deceleration, such as in car accidents.
 A DAI causes widespread damage to the brain's white matter due to the shearing of axons, which can lead to a prolonged state of unconsciousness or a persistent vegetative state.

-- Penetrating injuries.
+- Penetrating Injuries.
 A penetrating injury occurs when an object, such as a bullet or a shard of bone, pierces the skull and enters the brain tissue.
 This type of TBI is often severe and can result in significant neurological deficits or death, depending on the location and extent of the injury.

 Detecting the Symptoms of a Brain Injury